sachenl/sachenl.github.io/_posts/2021-11-09-phase_2_project.markdown

 ![fig1](https://raw.githubusercontent.com/sachenl/dsc-phase-2-project/main/pictures/fig1.png)

-#The above figures show that there are multipal columns contain some outlier data.
-I then collected all the columns and remove them
-to_modify = ['price', 'bedrooms', 'bathrooms', 'sqft_living', 'sqft_lot','sqft_above','sqft_basement']
-for col in to_modify:
+The above figures show that there are multipal columns contain some outlier data.
+I then collected all the columns and remove the outlier by 1.5 x   IQR to_modify = ['price', 'bedrooms', 'bathrooms', 'sqft_living', 'sqft_lot','sqft_above','sqft_basement'] for col in to_modify:
     Q1 = df_precessed[col].quantile(0.25)